philip928lin/PyCHAMP/docs/source/example_SD6.rst

    :widths: auto
    :header-rows: 1

-A process flow diagram is provided to illustrate the organized sequence of operations and the decision-making mechanisms of the farmers in the model.
+A process flow diagram is provided to illustrate the organized sequence of operations and the decision-making mechanisms of the farmer agents in the model.

 .. figure:: SD6SimulationDiagram.png
    :align: center
    :width: 80%
    :alt: alternative text

-   Simulation schema of the SD-6 Model, developed with PyCHAMP modules within the Mesa agent-based modeling framework, delineating the systematic process flow and decision-making procedure of farmers.
+   Simulation schema of the SD-6 Model, developed with PyCHAMP modules within the Mesa agent-based modeling framework, delineating the systematic process flow and decision-making procedure of farmer agents.

-   *Note: The rectangle with rounded corners illustrates the sequence of steps that take place for each farmer*.
+   *Note: The rectangle with rounded corners illustrates the sequence of steps that take place for each farmer agent*.

 Execution Steps
 """"""""""""""""""